dvdmtw98/notes/My Vault/Cyber Security/Threat Intelligence/Cyber Defense Frameworks.md

 NIST S.P.
 800-53: NIST CSF designed to be used by the federal government

+**Core**: The desired security outcome of a security plan (the 5 functions above)
+**Tiers**: A way of measuring the sophistication of an organizations cybersecurity program
+**Profile**: Templates that are tailored to address the specific risks of an organization

 ### OWASP Security Principles

 Minimize attack surface area: Disable unrequired features, complex passwords, etc.